soumysuwas/Codesage/README.md

 # CodeSage: The AI Technical Interviewer

-CodeSage is an AI-powered technical interviewer that conducts live, adaptive coding interviews.
-It analyzes code in real-time, provides context-aware hints, assesses code quality, and generates detailed performance reports.
+CodeSage is an AI-powered platform that conducts live, adaptive coding interviews.
+It analyzes code in real-time, provides context-aware hints via an AI agent, and assesses code against a variety of metrics.

+This project was developed based on the requirements of the Eightfold AI Hackathon, focusing on creating an intelligent and interactive interview experience.

-## ✨ Features
+## ✨ Implemented Features

+Based on the problem statement, the following core features have been implemented:

--   **Real-time Code Analysis**: Continuously tracks and analyzes code as it's written.
+-   **Real-time Code Execution & Analysis**
--   **Agentic Hint System**: Adjusts problem difficulty and offers progressive hints.
--   **Deep Code Quality Assessment**: Evaluates style, readability, and adherence to standards.
--   **Multi-language Support**: Python, JavaScript, Java, C++.
+    -   **How it works**: The backend uses a sandboxed environment to securely execute user-submitted code in Python, JavaScript, Java, and C++.
+A FastAPI WebSocket connection provides immediate feedback on correctness, execution time, and memory usage to the React frontend.

+-   **AI Interviewer Agent**
+    -   **How it works**: Leveraging the Google Gemini API, the AI acts as an interactive interviewer.
+It can process the user's current code and conversation context to provide progressive, helpful hints without giving away the solution.
+This is managed by the `gemini_service` on the backend.

+-   **Interactive Web-Based IDE**
+    -   **How it works**: The frontend is built with React and TypeScript, featuring the Monaco Editor to provide a familiar coding environment.
+The UI is divided into dedicated panels for the problem description, code editor, and live performance feedback, creating a seamless user experience.

--   **Voice Integration**: Speech-to-text and text-to-speech capabilities.
+-   **Voice Integration**
--   **Comprehensive Reporting**: Generates a detailed dashboard for hiring managers.
+    -   **How it works**: The frontend utilizes the browser's native Web Speech API for both speech-to-text and text-to-speech.
+This allows candidates to interact with the AI agent using their voice, and hear its responses spoken aloud.

 ## 🏗️ Architecture